Skip to Content

 Tier price table”10–24: $84, 25–49: $76, 50+: $68” volume tablePDP below price (B2B users only)

-All five render only when customer.b2b? is true.
+The B2B-only surfaces render only when customer.b2b? is true.
 B2C customers see zero B2B markup and pay zero markup cost.

-Catalog badge
+Catalog selector

-Company switcher
+Company / location switcher

 Quantity rules